Quick practical tip for nature journals!

 - Take this journal with you every time you go on a nature walk.

 - You can complete any activity, in any order.

 - Be original!
 Use your own ideas or adapt any here to suit your situation.

 - Photograph some of your destructive results and collect them in here to show off!

 My wonderful homeschooling friend Willemien Kruger of Homeschooling Curriculum Guide sent me photos of her boys enjoying their “Smash Nature Journals“!

 Here’s her feedback,

 “Both my boys enjoyed doing the Smash Nature Journals at times.
-It was scheduled as something to be done when they feel like it, so some days they did a lot of pages and some days none.
-Of course the boys enjoyed the really smashing activities more than the coloring or writing, and some activities really helped them to think outside the box!
+It was scheduled for something to be done when they feel like it, so some days they did a lot of pages and some days none.
+Of course, the boys enjoyed the really smashing activities more than the coloring or writing, and some activities really helped them to think outside the box!
 A cool idea for younger kids to explore nature and art!”

 Pop over to my Packages Page to order your downloads.
 And when your children have completed their pages, please email them to me to share here on the blog!

 We live on a farm, so it was easy to study a whole range of mammals for our weekly Outdoor Hour Challenge…